What’s on at Delamere Forest Riding Club?

 Training

 DFRC runs numerous jumping events throughout the club year, both inside and outside and mostly on a surface.
 We pride ourselves in running an annual ODE at Smallwood each year which attracts around 120 entries and is open to both members and non members, please see keep checking this page for full information.
-The ODE will return 8th September 2024.
+ODE 7th September 2025.

 We also hold a Combined Training competition every year which is a friendly event and a great course to jump, all the details will be updated here, looking likely for May/June.
 See the calendar above for the dates.